SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 :ref:`more-on-overview`).
 It can also be found as an HDF5 attribute of the corresponding nodes in the HDF5 file (this is true for all *leaves*).

-.. [#]

-    As a side remark, programming-wise the :class:`~pypet.trajectory.Trajectory` class inherits from the :class:`~pypet.trajectory.SingleRun` class.
-This yields a cleaner implementation than the other way round.

 .. _more-on-adding: